r-rocha/jsPsych-in-Qualtrics/mkdocs/index.md

 * [CSULB Qualtrics Guide](https://csulb.libguides.com/qualtrics/)
 * [UNTHSC Qualtrics User Guide](https://www.unthsc.edu/center-for-innovative-learning/qualtrics-user-guide/)

 If you are looking for jsPsych tutorial, the best place to start is [the jsPsych Hello World! tutorial](https://www.jspsych.org/tutorials/hello-world/).
-You can also look at [the YouTube tutorial from Josh de Leeuw](https://www.youtube.com/playlist?list=PLnfo1lBY1P2Mf_o6rV5wiqqn92Mw3UTGh).
+You should also look at [the YouTube tutorial from Josh de Leeuw](https://www.youtube.com/playlist?list=PLnfo1lBY1P2Mf_o6rV5wiqqn92Mw3UTGh).

 ## jsPsych in Qualtrics Tutorial Series